danielsobrado/CCDAK-Exam-Questions/Security/Questions2.md

 ## Question 11

-What is the difference between `Read` and `Write` ACL operations in Kafka?

-- A. `Read` allows consuming messages, while `Write` allows producing messages
-- B. `Read` allows producing messages, while `Write` allows consuming messages
-- C. `Read` allows modifying topic configurations, while `Write` allows deleting topics
-- D. `Read` and `Write` are equivalent and can be used interchangeably

-**Explanation:**
-In Kafka, the `Read` ACL operation allows a client to consume messages from a specific topic, while the `Write` ACL operation allows a client to produce messages to a specific topic.
-The `Read` permission grants the client the ability to read and fetch messages from the topic, including the metadata required for consumption.
-On the other hand, the `Write` permission authorizes the client to send messages to the topic and update its content.
-It's important to note that `Read` and `Write` operations are distinct and serve different purposes.
-A client with `Read` permission cannot produce messages, and a client with `Write` permission cannot consume messages.
-The permissions are specific to the respective operations and should be granted based on the client's intended actions.

-**Answer:** A

-## Question 12

-How can you grant a client permission to describe topics and consumer groups in a Kafka cluster?

-- A. Assign the `DescribeConfigs` ACL operation to the client
-- B. Grant the `Describe` ACL operation to the client
-- C. Provide the `AlterConfigs` ACL operation to the client
-- D. Give the `IdempotentWrite` ACL operation to the client

-**Explanation:**
-To grant a client permission to describe topics and consumer groups in a Kafka cluster, you need to assign the `Describe` ACL operation to the client.
-The `Describe` permission allows a client to view the metadata and details of topics and consumer groups without the ability to modify or delete them.
-With the `Describe` ACL, a client can send requests to the Kafka brokers to retrieve information such as the list of partitions, replica assignments, and configuration settings for topics.
-It can also query the state and membership of consumer groups.
-The `Describe` ACL is commonly used by monitoring and administrative tools to gather information about the Kafka cluster's state without making any changes to the topics or consumer groups.

-**Answer:** B

-## Question 13

-What is the purpose of the `ssl.keystore.location` and `ssl.keystore.password` configurations in Kafka?

-- A. To specify the location and password of the truststore for verifying client certificates
-- B. To specify the location and password of the keystore for broker authentication
-- C. To specify the location and password of the keystore for client authentication
-- D. To specify the location and password of the truststore for broker authentication

-**Explanation:**
-In Kafka, the `ssl.keystore.location` and `ssl.keystore.password` configurations are used to specify the location and password of the keystore for broker authentication.
-When SSL/TLS is enabled for inter-broker communication or client-broker communication, each Kafka broker needs to have a keystore that contains its private key and certificate.
-The `ssl.keystore.location` configuration points to the file path of the keystore on the broker's file system, while the `ssl.keystore.password` configuration provides the password required to access the keystore.
-These configurations are essential for setting up SSL/TLS authentication on the broker side, allowing the broker to securely authenticate itself to clients and other brokers.

-**Answer:** B

-## Question 14

 What is the role of the `ssl.truststore.location` and `ssl.truststore.password` configurations in Kafka?

 - A. To specify the location and password of the keystore for storing the broker's private key